Masoudabdul/webintel/README.md

 WebIntel is a **superfast AI-powered web intelligence system** that provides real-time web research, comprehensive analysis, and intelligent insights using Google Gemini 2.0 Flash.
 Get comprehensive research results in **10-20 seconds** with **90%+ success rate**.

+## 🚧 Heads up!
+This package is still cooking 🍳 — some stuff might break, glitch, or ghost you.
+Use at your own risk, and PRs are always welcome 😎 ##

 ## 🚀 Key Features

 - **🔍 Multi-Engine Search**: Searches across DuckDuckGo, Bing, and Google simultaneously with intelligent fallback mechanisms